 Move After Meals

-A 10–15 minute walk after eating can significantly lower postprandial blood glucose.
-Regular aerobic and resistance exercise improves insulin sensitivity over time.
+A 10–15 minute walk after eating can significantly lower postprandial blood glucose and improve insulin sensitivity.

 💧